-Tag Library has only one tab which displays the following details:
+Tag Library v has only o one tab which displays the following details: Tug Diorui y mas only and pray of the iono ming actano.

 Field Description

 Name User defined name of the tag library.

 Description User defined brief description of the tag library.

 Туре String or an integer.

 Possible Tag Values User defined tag values.

 Applies To Rack mount servers or users.